Current U.S. Student

 Award Profile

-The Fulbright English Teaching Assistant (ETA) Program places Fulbrighters in classrooms abroad to provide assistance to the local English teachers.
-ETAs help teach English language while serving as cultural ambassadors for the United States.
+The Fulbright English Teaching Assistant (ETA) Program places ETAs in classrooms abroad to provide assistance to the local English teachers.
+ETAs help teach English language while serving as grassroots cultural ambassadors of the United States.

-Prior teaching experience is not required but helpful.
-It’s important to note that ETAs are not full‐fledged professors, the program is a professional development opportunity for them to advance their teaching skills and have a positive experience in the host country.
-There will be additional responsibilities of teaching in the U.S. Embassy American Center and the U.S. funded English Access Microscholarship Program.
+Prior teaching experience is not required but beneficial.
+It’s important to note that ETAs are not professors or full-time teachers.
+The program is a professional development opportunity to advance ETA teaching skills and for cross-cultural exchange.
+Additional responsibilities may include developing and implementing a variety of programs at the U.S. Embassy American Centers and working with Cambodian students learning English under the English Access Scholarship Program.

 Grant Length